raoul2000/yii2-workflow/guide/about-workflows.md

 Again, let's see that on an example.

-> In our publishing System, a Post has various attributes : category, tags, priority, etc...
+> In our publishing System, a Post has various attributes : *category*, *tags*, *priority*, etc...
 These attributes are not set at the Post creation but at different moment of its lif-cycle in the workflow.
 For instance, we decide that the author must give a category to the Post, the correction team is in charge of adding tags, and at last the chief editor is responsible for setting a priority to the Post.